Dave-team/Knowledge-base/Priorities.md

 - I tend to make early decisions without having the full understanding or knowledge.
 Calmy work on things from the foundation and the answer will ultimately present itself.

 **Team meetings**
 - I accept anxiety that comes and I don't identify with it (“I” am not anxious – I just experience an anxious episode).
 I let anxiety come, I observe it (“here comes anxiety”) whilst it passes through and eventually disappears as it takes care of itself.
 Let whatever happens happen.
+Once it happened, we'll understand.
 These are feelings and they cannot be controlled or fixed - even we as humans always try to.
 The more we identify with them, try to fight or control them, the more power we give them and the harder it gets.
 - Set realistic goals for the week and focus on executing priority projects during the week without being stuck on certain projects for too long (timebox these and combine them with easier wins).
 That way, you know you've done the work to the best of your ability.
 Realise that priorities change and some projects might turn out to be more complex.
 Do today's work to the best of your ability and let the future take care of itself.
 - I don't identify myself with the work I have done or will do.
 I hold no opinion, judgement or label of it as that means I would employ cognitive distortions.
 It's merely a representation of activity I carried out or plan to carry out.
 It has absolutely nothing to do with my identity - as the work and my job can constantly change.
 What myself and others think of that is a reflection of thoughts, understanding of the situation and our mood.
 So both praise and criticism are also no attacks to my identity.
 - Cognitive distortions:
   - Black and white thinking: 'what I did is good or bad'.
 Instead, I did my best and it should mainly be good because of judgement to work on priorities
   - I magnify the importance of my work.
 Instead, the company has bigger worries and everyone is replaceable.
+They don't have the time to do what I'm working on so they're happy I'm taking ownership of it.
+You're not slacking and there is progress.
+They want you to do a good job and be a happy employee.  how much work is involved in what I work on.
   - I project to know what others think of the work I did.
 In reality, they don't know what is a lot of work - they want happy employees and trust in progress.
 - To some extend it'll help to sometimes not achieve everything.
 It'll help me understand it's okay - I am not this perfect human being at all, nobody expects me to and I fully accept this and expose myself to it.
 - Tell yourself: It’s okay.
 All will be well.
 I’ve got this
+- To a large extend, the cause of my worry is that I allow time and energy for worries.
+If I'm busy with other things I enjoy, this will be a lot less the case.
 - Actual meeting - focus on process
   - Music to help in the excitement
   - Ground myself through breathing